Borat: Critical response

 Borat received widespread critical acclaim.
 On Rotten Tomatoes the film has a score of 90% based on reviews from 219 critics, with an average rating of 8.02/10.
 The website's consensus for the film reads, "Part satire, part shockumentary, Borat gets high-fives almost all-around for being offensive in the funniest possible way.
 Jagshemash!"
 On Metacritic, the film has a score of 89 out of 100 based on 38 critics, indicating "universal acclaim".
 Audiences surveyed by CinemaScore gave the film a grade B+ on scale of A to F.

 Ty Burr spoke positively about the film in his review for The Boston Globe, calling it "silliness at its most trenchant" and declaring it the funniest film of the year.
 Michael Medved gave it 3.5 out of 4 stars, calling it "simultaneously hilarious and cringe-inducing, full of ingenious bits that you'll want to describe to your friends and then laugh all over again when you do".
 Peter Travers of Rolling Stone wrote: "You won't know what outrageous fun is until you see Borat.
 High-five!"
 In an article about the changing face of comedy, The Atlantic said that it "may be the funniest film in a decade".

-The Guardian included the film in its list of ten 'Best Films of the Noughties' (2000–09).
+The Guardian included the film in its list of ten "Best Films of the Noughties" (2000–2009).
 In 2019, the newspaper named Borat the 23rd greatest film of the 21st century.

 Titanic and Avatar director James Cameron is reportedly a fan of the film.

 One negative review came from American critic Joe Queenan, who called Baron Cohen an "odious twit".
 In an article for Slate, writer Christopher Hitchens offered a counter-argument to suggestions of anti-Americanism in the film.
 Hitchens suggested instead that the film demonstrated amazing tolerance by the film's unknowing subjects, especially citing the reactions of the guests in the Southern dinner scene to Borat's behaviour.

-By posting scenes from the film on YouTube, Borat was also exposed by viral communication.
-This triggered discussions on different national identities (Kazakh, American, Polish, Romanian, Jewish, British) that Baron Cohen had used in creating the Borat character.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America East (WGAE) voted the film's screenplay 93rd in WGA's 101 Greatest Screenplays of the 21st Century (so far).
 In 2025, the film ranked number 53 on The New York Times list of "The 100 Best Movies of the 21st Century" and was one of the films voted for the "Readers' Choice" edition of the list, finishing at number 200.